 - Pass the Ohio Assessment for Educators School Counselor exam.

 - Complete both the Ohio Bureau of Criminal Investigation (BCI) and FBI criminal background checks.

 - Submit an application to the DOE online, including transcripts, exam results, and background check results.

 If you’d like to read more about the school counselor career path, visit our school counseling career guide.

 Licensed Independent Chemical Dependency Counselor (LICDC)

-The Ohio Chemical Dependency Professionals Board issues four primary types of licenses for substance abuse professionals.
+The Ohio Chemical Dependency Professionals Board (the Board) issues four primary licenses for substance abuse professionals.
 The first level is Chemical Dependency Counselor Assistant (CDCA) for applicants who only have a high school diploma.
-The other types of licensure have the same general application requirements, but the exact license you apply for will depend on the level of your post-secondary education.
-For the Licensed Chemical Dependency Counselor II (LCDC II) license, you need an associate’s degree in behavioral science or nursing or a bachelor’s degree in any subject.
-For the LCDC III license, you must have a bachelor’s degree in behavioral science or nursing.
-For the Licensed Independent Chemical Dependency Counselor (LICDC) license, you will need a master’s degree in behavioral science.
+For the Licensed Chemical Dependency Counselor II (LCDC II) license, you need an associate’s degree in a behavioral science or nursing, or a bachelor’s degree in any subject.
+For the LCDC III license, you must have a bachelor’s degree in a behavioral science or nursing.
+For the Licensed Independent Chemical Dependency Counselor (LICDC) license, you will need a master’s degree in a behavioral science or nursing.
 Once you have completed your desired level of education, you can obtain a license by following these steps:

-- Apply for licensure and permission to take the Alcohol and Drug Counselor exam.
+- Apply for licensure online and receive permission to take the International Certification and Reciprocity Consortium (IC&RC) Alcohol and Drug Counselor (ADC) exam.